“To vote is to rise to the occasion of an opportunity to say YES

 ~ Kristi Nelson

-As we approach the 2020 election in the United States (US), the Gratefulness Team has been reflecting on the gift of the right to vote here and throughout the world.
+It is a gift to vote here in the United States and throughout the world.
 Over the course of history, many have fought for this privilege with their lives, and we can show our gratitude by embracing the opportunity to vote whenever and wherever we can.
 This includes not only major national elections but all of the democratic decisions with which we’re presented in our local communities and day-to-day lives.

 How can you engage in civic activities in ways that reflect gratefulness, love, and your vision for a thriving world?

-If you live in the US, we encourage you to use the resources below as an opportunity to explore the 2020 election.
-No matter how impaired or untrustworthy the voting process may seem this year, showing up for it matters: Indeed, it is the only way to preserve the integrity of our democracy.
+If you live in the US, we encourage you to use the resources below as an opportunity to explore ahead of any election.
+No matter how impaired or untrustworthy the voting process may seem, showing up for it matters: Indeed, it is the only way to preserve the integrity of our democracy.
 Explore issues of importance to you and your community and reflect on how you might vote with love and encourage others to do the same.

 If you live outside the US, we encourage you to use the resources below that feel resonant and relevant as an opportunity to explore what it means to vote with love in your community.